Dilaw (song): Commercial performance

 Following its release on May 24, 2024, "Dilaw" debuted at number four on Billboards Philippines Songs chart.
 The song maintained a place in the top five for three weeks, before peaking at number one for two consecutive weeks on the charts dated June 22 and 29, 2024, which served as the Philippines Songs' final issues.
 The song later debuted at number one on the Billboard Philippines Hot 100 for the weeks of July 6 and 13, 2024, becoming the first song to top the relaunched chart.
 It also topped the first two inaugural issues of Billboard Philippines Top Philippine Songs chart for the same period.
 The song appeared on Spotify Viral charts in several counting, including Saudi Arabia, Singapore, New Zealand, Canada Hong Kong, Taiwan, Malaysia, and the United Arab Emirates.

 On Spotify, "Dilaw" set the record for the highest single-day streams achieved by an OPM song on the platform with 1.1 million streams.
 This contributed to Maki's achievement of becoming the male OPM artist with the most monthly listeners on Spotify, at more than 6.5 million users.
 In August 2024, the song surpassed 100 million streams on Spotify.
 On October 12, 2024, Maki performed the song at LANY's concert at the Philippine Arena in Bocaue, Bulacan, which was also played by LANY frontman Paul Klein.
 It was also recognized by Spotify as its top two song in the Philippines for 2024, and by Google as its tenth most searched song in the Philippines for the year.

 In January 2025, the International Federation of the Phonographic Industry (IFPI) announced the launching of The Official Philippine Chart, with "Dilaw" placing at number eleven in the chart.
 At the inauguration of The Official Philippines Chart on February 19, "Dilaw" was recognized as its top two Local Song of the Year.
+In December, "Dilaw" was recognized by Apple Music Philippines among its Top OPM Songs of 2025, placing third.